haproxy/haproxy/doc/lua-api/index.rst

-  Immediately stops the current Lua execution and returns to the caller which may be a sample fetch, a converter or an action and returns the specified value (ignored for actions).
+  Immediately stops the current Lua execution and returns to the caller which may be a sample fetch, a converter or an action and returns the specified value (ignored for actions and init).
 It is used when the LUA process finishes its work and wants to give back the control to HAProxy without executing the remaining code.
 It can be seen as a multi-level "return".

 .. js:function:: core.yield()